ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 * ThreeIsomorphicGroups.m: Establishes isomorphism for three groups listed in the paper.

-* Example*.m: code to realise explicit examples listed in the paper.

 Here's an example of the use of the code.

 % cd Table-2